 Motherboard published an article at the end of 2017 on artificial intelligence (AI) that can swap people’s faces in recordings.
 It was first termed deepfakes, and it was largely utilised to generate pornographic films portraying politicians and celebrities that were vulgar, grainy, and unwatchable.

 After two years, the technology has improved dramatically and is now more difficult to detect.
-As we go closer to the 2020 presidential elections, false videos have joined the ranks of national security threats.
+As we go closer to the 2020 presidential elections, false videos have joined the ranks of national security threats. do you need best SEO consultant?

 Since the emergence of deepfakes, a number of organisations and businesses have created technology to recognise movies that have been artificially enhanced.
 However, there is concern that deepfakes technology could become impenetrable in the future.
 According to their findings, researchers at the University of Surrey have discovered a method that, instead of detecting falsehoods, proves them instead.
 With the use of artificial intelligence (AI) and blockchain, Archangel creates and registers a tamper-proof digital fingerprint for legitimate movies, which will be shown off at the next Conference on Computer Vision and Pattern Recognition (CVPR).
 Verifying the authenticity of material delivered online or shown on television may be done using a fingerprint as a reference point.
 If you are blackmailed by التزييف العميق, you can contact us.